section-engineering-education/engineering-education/articles/android-application-widgets-tutorial-in-java/index.md

 ![Demo widget screenshot](/engineering-education/android-application-widgets-tutorial-in-java/android-app-widget.gif)

-### Step 1: Create a new Android Studio project.
+### Step 1: Create a project.
-Open Android Studio and create a new project.
-Use the Empty Activity project template and name the project **App Widgets Demo.** Select `Java` as the project's programming language.
+Create a new project on Android Studio with at least one activity and name the project **App Widgets Demo.** Select `Java` as the project's programming language.

 ![Android Studio create project](/engineering-education/android-application-widgets-tutorial-in-java/android-studio-create-empty-activity-project.jpg)